Exploring Robust Multi-Agent Workflows for Environmental Data Management: Case Studies and Evaluation

 \subsection{Case Study 2: SF2Bench Multi-Platform Publication (MAS Architecture)}

 SF2Bench comprises historical hydrological monitoring data spanning 39 years (1985--2024)~\cite{zheng2025sf2bench}.
-In our workflow, the primary curation unit is the monitoring station (2,452 station-level datasets) packaged into 8,557 published files.
+In our workflow, the primary curation unit is the monitoring station (2,452 stations across five sensor types: WATER~993, RAIN~349, WELL~582, PUMP~99, GATE~429).
+Curation, access, and citation granularities are deliberately distinct: on the bulk-access surface (Pelican/OSDF) we publish one hourly CSV per station per temporal split (S\_0--S\_7, 1985--2024) where data exist, yielding 8,557 station-split files ($\approx$3.5 per station, $\sim$15\,GB); the same stations are exposed as five type-level GeoJSON layers on ArcGIS Online for spatial discovery; and as five type-level time-series archives plus a master record (six Dataverse DOIs, $\sim$2\,GB compressed) for citation.
+Publishing 8,557 individual records was explicitly rejected to preserve citation clarity.
+As a worked example, station \texttt{2A-300\_B} (WATER, 26.246$^\circ$N, $-$80.408$^\circ$E) appears as a station-level CSV tree on Pelican (\texttt{osdf://\allowbreak envistor/\allowbreak compound-flood/\allowbreak WATER/\allowbreak S\_*/\allowbreak 2A-300\_B/}), as one point in the type-level WATER ArcGIS Online layer, and---bundled with the other 992 WATER stations---under Dataverse DOI \texttt{10.34703/\allowbreak gzx1-9v95/\allowbreak H7UJL5}; it was also the validation station for the \texttt{ISS-004} coordinate-trans\-for\-ma\-tion incident below.
 This deployment used the full MAS operating model (Figure~\ref{fig:system}) with audited handoffs (Figure~\ref{fig:handoff}).
 A single researcher completed the workflow in approximately two days.
 Preparing and auditing roles used the same model family (Claude Sonnet 4.5 with extended thinking); gains derive from role separation and boundary validation rather than model diversity.